poquirion/hpc-genomics-workflow/_episodes/03-quality-control.md

 > ## Faster option
 >
-> If your workshop is short on time or the venue's internet connection is weak or unstable, learners can
-> avoid needing to download the data and instead use the data files provided in the `.backup/` directory.
+> The internet connection might not be that good, you can also copy the data from here:
 >
 > ~~~
+> mkdir -p ~/dc_workshop/data/untrimmed_fastq/
+> cd ~/dc_workshop/data/untrimmed_fastq
-> cp /lustre03/project/6019928/data_wrangling_SWC/untrimmed_fastq/*fastq.gz .
+> cp -v /lustre03/project/6019928/data_wrangling_SWC/untrimmed_fastq/*fastq.gz .
 > ~~~
 > {: .bash}
->
-> This command creates a copy of each of the files in the `.backup/untrimmed_fastq/` directory that end in `fastq.gz` and
-> places the copies in the current working directory (signified by `.`).
 {: .callout}

 <!--For reasons that will be made more obvious later, lets create a file that lists all the fastq files we have just download